nakamura-to/deku/README.md

 console.log(result); // Joe's weight is 65kg, or 65000g.
 ```

-More than one pipe function are available.
+More than one processor are available.

 ```js
 var source = '{{name|yeah|enclose}}';